-This optional field holds an object that represents the subject.
-You can specify one or more of the following keys.
-If you specify multiple keys, the subject can have multiple associated principals, and you can use subject conditions corresponding to any type in the request.
+Specify one or more of the following keys.
+If you specify multiple keys, the subject can have multiple associated principals, and you can use subject conditions corresponding to any type in the request:

-"ssoToken"
+ssoToken

-The value is the SSO token ID string for the subject, returned for example on successful authentication as described in "Authenticating (REST)" in the Authentication and Single Sign-On Guide.
+The value is the SSO token ID string for the subject, returned for example on successful authentication as described in Authenticate over REST.

 You can use an OpenID Connect ID token if the client that the token has been issued for is authorized to use ID tokens as session tokens.
-For more information, see "Using ID Tokens as Session Tokens" in the OpenID Connect 1.0 Guide.
+For more information, see Using ID Tokens as Session Tokens.

-"jwt"
+jwt